INTERVIEW WITH NANCY COFFELT

 - How to bring heart into humor

-- If you can you write funny when you’re not funny?
+- Can you write funny when you’re not funny?

 - The unexpected in humor